-Con 1 1 st for calculating production volumes and values. • Total export volumes and the value of exports.
-The data could be further disaggregated by region, company or project, and include sources and the methods for calculating production volumes and values.
-Where there is gap in the information, the Independent Administrator is expected to liaise with MRA, DPE and other relevant entities to verify the information.
-Information about the distribution of revenues from the extractive industries in accordance with EITI Requirement 5.1.
-MSG members and government entities are required to assist in reviewing information collected by the Independent Administrator to ensure they are factually correct and consistent The Independent Administrator is expected to use the 2013 - 2017 scoping study reports and the PNGEITI Reports (2013 - 2018) and where there are still information gaps, liaise with the Department of Treasury to identify revenues (cash or inkind) that are recorded in the National Budget.
 Any further information requested by the MSG on revenue management and expenditures in accordance with EITI Requirement 5.3.
-MSG members and government entities are required to assist in reviewing information collected by the Independent Administrator to ensure these are factually correct and consistent The Independent Administrator is expected to use the information in the PNGEITI financial years 2013 to 2018 Reports to address Requirement 5.3 and where there are information gaps, liaise with relevant government entities and SOEs to verify them.
+MSG members and government entities are required to assist in reviewing information collected by the IA to ensure these are factually correct and consistent The IA is expected to use the information in the PNGEITI financial years 2013 to 2019 Reports to address Requirement 5.3 and where there are information gaps, liaise with relevant government entities and SOEs to verify them.
 Information about the contribution of the extractive industries to the economy in accordance with EITI Requirement 6.3.
-MSG members and government agencies to help with respect to reviewing information collected by the Independent Administrator Where there are information gaps in the scoping study report on the points listed below and agreed to by the MSG, the Independent Administrator is expected to fill these in by liaising with the Department of Treasury, Bank of PNG and industry companies to determine the contribution made to the PNG economy in the reporting period.
+MSG members and government agencies to help with respect to reviewing information collected by the IA Where there are information gaps in the scoping study report on the points listed below and agreed to by the MSG, the IA is expected to fill these in by liaising with the Department of Treasury, Bank of PNG and industry companies to determine the contribution made to the PNG economy in the reporting period.
 Such information to include: the size of extractive industries and as a percentage of GDP, including an estimate of the informal sector Total government revenues generated by the extractive industries (taxes, royalties, bonuses, fees and other payments) in absolute terms and as a percentage of total government revenues.
 Exports from extractive industries in absolute terms and as a percentage of total exports.
-Employment in the extractive industries in absolute terms and as

-· a percentage of total employment.
+Employment in the extractive industries in absolute terms and as a percentage of total employment.
 In line with the 2019 Standard, the information should be disaggregated by gender and, when available, further disaggregated by company and occupational level.
 Regions/provinces where production is concentrated.
 Any further information requested by the MSG on environmental impact of extractive activities in accordance with EITI Requirement 6.4.
-MSG members and others will assist in reviewing information collected by the Independent Administrator This is especially the 2019 EITI Standard that requires information relating to environmental impact of extractive activities in accordance with EITI Requirement 6.4.
-Add any other contextual information that the MSG has agreed to include in the EITI Report MSG members, TWG and others will review information put together by the Independent Administrator.
+MSG members and others will assist in reviewing information collected by the IA This is necessary because the 2019 EITI Standard that requires disclosure of information relating to environmental impact of extractive activities in accordance with EITI Requirement 6.4.
+Add any other contextual information that the MSG has agreed to include in the EITI Report MSG members, TWG and others will review information put together by the IA.
 In addition to the above the MSG may require other contextual information to be included in the Report.

 1.3.6 Confirms the reporting templates based on the agreed benefit streams to be reported, the reporting entities, and the definition of project (1.2.1 - 1.2.2 and 1.3.3 above).
-The Independent Administrator in collaboration with the National Secretariat will draft the templates for the MSG's approval.
+The IA in collaboration with the National Secretariat will draft the templates for the MSG's approval.
 It is recommended that the templates include a provision requiring companies to report "any other material payments to government entities" and payments to non-government entities (including landowner entities) other than for the provision of goods and services (including employment) listed above an agreed threshold.
-The Independent Administrator should confirm the key stages of its work as well as any procedures or provisions relating to safeguarding confidential information.
+The IA should confirm the key stages of its work as well as any procedures or provisions relating to safeguarding confidential information.
 The Independent Administrator should also develop guidance to the reporting entities on how to complete the reporting templates, and provide training to reporting entities as well as any procedures or provisions relating to safeguarding confidential information.
-The Independent Administrator should also develop guidance and training for the reporting entities on how to complete the templates.
+The IA should also develop guidance and training for the reporting entities on how to complete the templates.